Podiatry Billing Services in New Jersey

 NJ FamilyCare Podiatry Billing

-NJ FamilyCare routes podiatry patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, and 1 more.
+NJ FamilyCare routes podiatry patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), and 2 more.
 Each MCO has its own podiatry authorization and billing rules that we manage.

-Novitas Solutions processes Medicare podiatry claims in New Jersey with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around diabetic foot care certification to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction L) processes Medicare podiatry claims in New Jersey with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction L)'s policies around diabetic foot care certification to prevent medical necessity denials.

 Denial Prevention for New Jersey Podiatry